gaurav1780/comp1010practicalClassMaterial/week 08 - pre-lists/workshopPreLists.md

 Lists are passed just like an array or an object.
 If you modify the contents of a list in a method, contents of the actual list that was passed are also modified.

-Examples are provided in `ListMethods.java` in the project contained in archive file [workshopPreLists.zip](./codes/workshopPreLists.zip).
+Examples are provided in `ListMethods.java` in the package `practicalClassCodes.week08`.

 ## Practice project (for submission)

-Solve the tasks in `ListPractical.java` in the project contained in archive [workshopPreLists.zip](./codes/workshopPreLists.zip).
+Solve the tasks in `ListPractical.java` in the project contained in the package `practicalClassCodes.week08`.
 Tests are provided in `ListPracticalTest.java`.
-Submit the file `ListPractical.java` under `week 8 submission` on iLearn.
-You can drag it from Eclipse and drop it into the file submission box of your browser (at least in Chrome). **You must attend the practical class and pass at least 5 out of 9 tests to get participation mark in week 8.**
+Submit the file `ListPractical.java` under `week 8 submission` on iLearn by Sunday 3rd May 21:00.
+You can drag it from Eclipse and drop it into the file submission box of your browser (at least in Chrome).